eberban/eberban/books/refgram/src/grammar/numbers.md

    followed by __ju__.
 This __TI__ is the last digit of the base used, thus __tei ju__ is base ten, __teo ju__ is base twelve, and __tao ju__ is hexadecimal.
-2. The _integer part_ of the number, as a string of 0 or more digit __TI__.
-If there are 0 digit then a fractional part is mandatory.
+2. The _integer part_ of the number, as a string of zero or more digits __TI__.
+   If there are zero digits then a fractional part is mandatory.
-3. This integer part can then optionally be followed by __jo__ and a _fractional part_ which is also a string of 0 or more digits __TI__. __joi__ can be used instead to also make the number negative.
+3. This integer part can then optionally be followed by __jo__ and a _fractional part_ which is also a string of zero or more digits __TI__. __joi__ can be used instead to also make the number negative.
-4. If there is a fractional part it can be followed by __ja__ and a _repeated part_ which is also a string of at least one digit __TI__.
-The number have those digits repeated indefinitely.
+4. If there is a fractional part, it can be followed by __ja__ and a _repeated part_ which is also a string of at least one digit __TI__.
+The number has these digits repeated indefinitely.
-5. Regardless of the precense of a fractional part, the number can then contain __je__ followed by a _magnitude_, which is a string of at least one digit __TI__.
+5. Regardless of the presence of a fractional part, the number can then contain __je__ followed by a _magnitude_, which is a string of at least one digit __TI__.
 The value expressed is the previous part multiplied by
    \\(\text{base}^{\text{magnitude}}\\). __jei__ can be used instead to express